Skip to main content

 # Engine filtering works on any documented field.
 This example filters engines

-# only running engines with 5 CPU units or more.
+# to only running engines with 5 CPU units or more.

 list4 = dai_engine_client.list_engines(